-Kalan recipe with step by step photos.
-Kalan is a sour-tasting dish made with curd or buttermilk and veggies like yam and plantain.
+Speaking of the grand sadya meal, which is a specialty during the festival of Onam in Kerala, there’s one dish, without which, it is incomplete.
+It is the Kalan – a sour-tasting preparation of curd or buttermilk and vegetables like yam and raw banana or plantain.
+The subtly spiced Kalan Recipe of Kerala cuisine is not just delicious, but very soothing and comforting.
 A typical ground coconut paste is also added in this dish, which balances the sour flavors from the curd.
-This recipe is gluten free too.
+This recipe is gluten-free too.

-I make kalan recipe on occasions.
-Sometimes I just add yam and at times both yam and plantain.
-When I prepare kalan recipe, I also prepare a dry sautéed or stir-fried veggie dish like ash gourd thoran or beetroot thoran to go as an accompaniment.
+I make Kalan on many occasions at home.
+Sometimes, I just add yam and at times, both yam and raw banana.
+When I prepare this dish, I also prepare a dry sautéed or stir-fried veggie dish like a Thoran to go as an accompaniment with it.

-1. Firstly peel, rinse and then chop the elephant foot yam (suran) in cubes or squares.
+1. Firstly, peel, rinse and chop the elephant foot yam (suran) in cubes or squares.
 You will need about 1 to 1.25 cups of chopped suran.
 Take the chopped suran in a pan.

 3. Pour ½ cup water.
 The water should just about cover the suran cubes.

-4. If using plantain (unripe banana), then you can add ¾ cup of plantain along with ¾ cup of yam.
+4. If using plantain (raw unripe banana), then you can add ¾ cup plantain along with ¾ cup of yam.
+Peel the plantains and chop them before you cook.

 5. Add water just about covering them.

-6. Now continuing with step 3 – after adding water in the pan, cover the pan with a lid and keep it on a stovetop.
-Cook on low to medium heat till the suran becomes tender and gets cooked.
+6. Cover the pan with a lid and keep it on a stovetop.
+Cook on low to medium heat till the veggies turn tender and get cooked.

-7. Meanwhile whilst the yam is getting cooked, take ½ cup tightly packed fresh grated coconut in a grinder jar.
-Add 2 to 3 green chilies (chopped) and ½ teaspoon cumin seeds.
+7. Meanwhile, take ½ cup tightly packed fresh grated coconut in a grinder jar.
+Add 2 to 3 chopped green chilies and ½ teaspoon cumin seeds.

-8. Add ¼ to ⅓ cup water and grind to a smooth paste and keep aside.
+8. Add ¼ to ⅓ cup water and grind to a fine and smooth paste.
+Set aside.

-9. Take 1 cup sour curd in a bowl and beat it with a spoon or wired whisk till smooth.
-You can also use fresh curd instead of sour curd.
+9. Take 1 cup sour curd (yogurt) in a bowl and beat it with a spoon or wired whisk till smooth.
+You can also use fresh curd, instead of sour curd.

-10. When the suran cubes are getting cooked, do check at intervals.
-In case the water dries up and the suran pieces are not cooked, then add some more water.
-Cover the pan with its lid and continue to cook.
+10. While the veggies are getting cooked, check at intervals.
+In case the water dries up and the veggies are not cooked, then add some more water.
+Cover and continue to cook.

 11. Check if the yam is cooked by cutting it with a knife or passing a knife through a few cubes.
 The knife should pass easily.

-12. If there is water in the pan, then evaporate it without the lid.
+12. If there is water in the pan, then evaporate it without the lid on a low to medium-low heat ensuring you don’t burn the bottom of the pan.
 There should be no water in the pan, before you proceed to the next step.

-13. Now add the ground coconut paste.
-Keep the heat to a low while adding coconut paste.
+13. Now, add the prepared coconut paste.
+Keep the heat to low, while adding coconut paste.

 17. If the gravy looks very thick, then you can add ¼ cup water.
 Mix well.

-18. Season with salt as required.
-Do keep in mind that while cooking suran, some salt was added.
+18. Season with salt.
+Keep in mind that, while cooking suran (yam), some salt was added.

 20. In a tadka pan or a small frying pan, heat 1 tablespoon coconut oil.
-Keep the flame to a low and add ½ teaspoon mustard seeds.
+Keep the heat to low and add ½ teaspoon mustard seeds.

 21. Let the mustard seeds crackle.